abussing/uploadfromR/README.md

 scDECO is an R package for estimating differential co-expression in single-cell RNA-seq data.

-Differential co-expression refers to the situation where the correlation between two random variables $X_1, X_2$ is dependent in some way on the value of covariate(s).
+Differential co-expression refers to the situation where the correlation between two random variables $X_1, X_2$ is dependent on the value of some covariate(s).

 <img src="images/dynamic_corr_plot.svg" alt="differential coexpression" width="700">